vmware/terraform-provider-avi/website/docs/r/avi_availabilityzone.html.markdown

 The following arguments are supported:

 * `name` - (Required) Availabilty zone where vcenter list belongs to.
 Field introduced in 20.1.1.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `vcenter_refs` - (Required) Group of vcenter list belong to availabilty zone.
 It is a reference to an object of type vcenterserver.
 Field introduced in 20.1.1.
 Minimum of 1 items required.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `cloud_ref` - (Optional) Availability zone belongs to cloud.
 It is a reference to an object of type cloud.
 Field introduced in 20.1.1.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `configpb_attributes` - (Optional) Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
-Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
 * `tenant_ref` - (Optional) Availabilityzone belongs to tenant.
 It is a reference to an object of type tenant.
 Field introduced in 20.1.1.
-Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.

 ### Timeouts